 Any analysis of the extent to which foreign aid has increased economic growth in recipient countries immediately confronts the familiar problem of simultaneous causality; the effect of aid on growth, if any, will be disguised by effects running in the opposite direction, from poor economic performance to compensatory or humanitarian aid.
-It is not immediately obvious how to disentangle these effects, and some have argued that the question is not answerable and that econometric studies of it should be abandoned.
+It is not obvious how to disentangle these effects, and some have argued that the question is unanswerable and that econometric studies of it should be abandoned.
 Certainly, the econometric studies that use international evidence to examine aid effectiveness currently have low professional status.
 Yet it cannot be right to give up on the issue.
 There is no general or public understanding that nothing can be said, and to give up the econometric analysis is simply to abandon precise statements for loose and unconstrained histories of episodes selected to support the position of the speaker.

 The analysis of aid effectiveness typically uses cross-country growth regressions with the simultaneity between aid and growth dealt with using instrumental variable methods.
 I shall argue in the next section that there has been a good deal of misunderstanding in the literature about the use of instrumental variables.
+Econometric analysis has changed its focus over the years, away from the analysis of models derived from theory toward much looser specifications that are statistical representations of program evaluation.
+With me for several years, whose own work on causality has greatly influenced me, and who pointed me toward other important work; to Jim Heckman, who has long thought deeply about these issues, and many of whose views are recounted here; and to the late David Freedman, who consistently and effectively fought against the (mis)use of technique as a substitute for substance and thought.
+None of which removes the need for the usual disclaimer, that the views expressed here are entirely my own.
+I acknowledge financial support from NIA through grant P01 AG05842- 14 to the National Bureau of Economic Research.

-Econometric analysis has changed its focus over the years, away from the analysis of models derived from theory towards much looser specifications that are statistical representations of programme evaluation.
-With this shift, instrumental variables have moved from being solutions to a well-defined problem of inference to being devices that induce quasi-randomisation.
-Old and new understandings of instruments co-exist, leading to errors, misunderstandings and confusion, as well as unfortunate and unnecessary rhetorical barriers between disciplines working on the same problems.
-These abuses of technique have contributed to a general scepticism about the ability of econometric analysis to answer these big questions.
+this shift, instrumental variables have moved from being solutions to a well-defined problem of inference to being devices that induce quasi-randomization.
+Old and new understandings of instruments coexist, leading to errors, misunderstandings, and confusion, as well as unfortunate and unnecessary rhetorical barriers between disciplines working on the same problems.
+These abuses of technique have contributed to a general skepticism about the ability of econometric analysis to answer these big questions.

-A similar state of affairs exists in the microeconomic area, in the analysis of the effectiveness of individual programmes and projects, such as the construction of infrastructure-dams, roads, water supply, electricity-and in the delivery of services-for example for education, health or policing.
-There is great frustration with aid organisations, particularly the World Bank, for allegedly failing to learn from its projects and to build up a systematic catalogue of what works and what does not.
-In addition, some of the scepticism about macroeconometrics extends to microeconometrics, so that there has been a movement away from such methods and towards randomised controlled trials.
-According to Esther Duflo, one of the leaders of the new movement in development, 'Creating a culture in which rigorous randomized evaluations are promoted, encouraged, and financed has the potential to revolutionize social policy during the 21st century, just as randomized trials revolutionized medicine during the 20th.'
-This quote is from a 2004 Lancet editorial headed 'The World Bank is finally embracing science'.
+A similar state of affairs exists in the microeconomic area, in the analysis of the effectiveness of individual programs and projects, such as the construction of infrastructuredams, roads, water supply, electricity-and in the delivery of services-education, health, or policing.
+There is frustration with aid organizations, particularly the World Bank, for allegedly failing to learn from its projects and to build up a systematic catalog of what works and what does not.
+In addition, some of the skepticism about macro econometrics extends to micro econometrics, so that there has been a movement away from such methods and toward randomized controlled trials.
+According to Esther Duflo, one of the leaders of the new movement in development, "Creating a culture in which rigorous randomized evaluations are promoted, encouraged, and financed has the potential to revolutionize social policy during the 21st century, just as randomized trials revolutionized medicine during the 20th," this from a 2004 Lancet editorial headed "The World Bank is finally embracing science."